SynthX-Multi/DiscoMine/Setup.md

 ---

-# 🎮 Slash Commands
+# 🎮 Using DiscoMine

-### `/start`
+DiscoMine v2 now uses an interactive **Discord Bot Panel** instead of slash commands.

+From the panel you can:

+- Start the Minecraft bot
-Starts the Minecraft bot.
+- Stop the Minecraft bot

-If the server is empty, the bot remains connected as an AFK player.
+- View connection status
+- View player count

-If players join, the bot disconnects automatically.
+- Monitor the bot from Discord

 ---

-### `/stop`

-Immediately disconnects the Minecraft bot.

----

-### `/status`

-Displays:

-- Connection status
-- Player count
-- Bot uptime
-- Reconnect count

----

 # 🛠️ Troubleshooting

-## Slash commands aren't appearing

-Make sure the bot was invited using both OAuth scopes:

-- `bot`
-- `applications.commands`

-If necessary:

-1. Remove the bot from your Discord server.
-2. Generate a new invite link.
-3. Invite the bot again.

----

-## Minecraft connection timed out
+## Bot won't connect to Minecraft

 Verify:

-- `MC_SERVER_IP`
-- `MC_SERVER_PORT`

-If your Minecraft server uses sleep mode, the first connection attempt may fail while the server starts.

-DiscoMine will automatically retry until the server becomes available.
+- Your Minecraft server is running.
+- Your `.env` values are correct.
+- Your server IP and port are correct.
+- Offline/Cracked Mode is enabled if you're using offline authentication.
+- Your server is running Paper.

 ---